-The best time to go to Coney Island is between Easter and Halloween, during which the rides at Luna Park run on the weekends starting Easter weekend until Memorial Day.
-Once summer officially hits, the rides operate daily (11am to 7pm, but check the calendar for special operating hours) through Labor Day.
+The best time to go to Coney Island is between Easter and Halloween.
+Luna Park officially opens for the season on Saturday April 6 and offers free admission that day.
+The rides operate daily (11am to 7pm, but check the calendar for special operating hours) through Labor Day.
 The beach and the boardwalk, however, are open year-round, which also includes attractions such as Nathan’s Hot Dogs and the New York Aquarium.

 How do I get to Coney Island?